 - If you are taking diabetic medication.

-- University Medical Imaging (UMI), so prior images may be requested for comparison.
+- If you have had any other imaging studies performed at institutions other than a UR Medicine Imaging Site, so prior images may be requested for comparison.

 - Do not exercise and avoid strenuous activity (e.g. yard work and house work).

 - Do not eat.
 This includes gum, candy and mints.
 However, you should have 2 glasses (about 16 oz. total) of water before arriving to your exam.

 Instructions for the Day of Your Procedure

 - Please arrive on time.
 Allow extra time in your trip for weather, traffic and parking.
 The radiopharmaceutical used for this procedure will not allow us to accommodate late patients and may result in your exam having to be rescheduled.

 - Keep warm if your appointment is scheduled during a cold month.
 Heat your car prior to leaving home for your appointment.
 The quality of the scan can be affected if a patient is exposed to cold temperatures for a period of time.

 - Remove and leave all jewelry and/or metal at home.

 - Bring your insurance card and photo ID.

 - If you are pregnant, nursing or claustrophobic, notify a UR Medicine staff member.